malva-ot/nomo/nomo-id-structures.md

 ### 1.2 Layers

-Nomo defines the identifier structures is four incremental layers.
+Nomo defines the identifier structures in four incremental layers.
 For additional conceptual background, see [Nomo: Introduction - Structural Principles](./nomo-intro.md#4-structural-principles).
-In addition, [references](#9-reference) constitute a fifth layer that facilitate communication and processing of identifiers and structures.
+In addition, [references](#9-reference) constitute a fifth layer that facilitate compact communication and processing of identifiers and structures.

 #### 1.2.1 Atomic (Glyphs)